chef/chef-web-docs/chef_master/source/definitions.rst

 Many Recipes, One Definition
 -----------------------------------------------------
 .. warning:: With the improved custom resource pattern available starting with chef-client 12.5, the need to use definitions is greatly minimized.
-In every case when considering to use a definition, first evaluate whether that defintion is better represented as a custom resource.
+In every case when considering to use a definition, first evaluate whether that definition is better represented as a custom resource.

 Data can be passed to a definition from more than one recipe.
 Use a definition to create a compile-time macro that can be referenced by resources during the converge phase.
 For example, when both ``/etc/aliases`` and ``/etc/sudoers`` require updates from multiple recipes during a single chef-client run.